‘Tis the season to be jolly…

 Not all holidays are created equal and Christmas pulls out all the stops.
 Embrace all the decorations, greenery, flowers, lights, and carols.

-We can use these symbols to remind us of the real reason for the season.
+Additionally, we can use these symbols to remind us of the real reason for the season.

 Reason Ten: Goodwill.